Emotional abuse

 Keeping Children Safe in Education

 Emotional abuse may involve communicating to children that they are worthless, inadequate or unloved, including not giving them the opportunities to express their views, deliberately silencing them or ‘making fun’ of what they say or how they communicate.
-It may impose unreasonable expectations on a child which are inappropriate to their age and stage of development.
+It may include imposing unreasonable expectations on a child which are inappropriate for their age and stage of development.

 It may also involve over protection, limiting exploration and learning opportunities and/or chances for normal social interactions.
-It also includes the child feeling frequently frightened or in danger, being bullied by peers or other children (e.g., child on child abuse) or witnessing the ill treatment of others (e.g. domestic abuse).
+It also includes the child feeling frequently frightened or in danger, being bullied (including cyberbullying) by peers or other children (e.g., child-on-child abuse) or witnessing the ill-treatment of others (e.g., domestic abuse).

 Signs may include the following (this is not an exhaustive list):